JohnKServices/Space-Engine-Toolkit/README.md

 # Space-Engine-Tookit
 Just a little "toolkit" I made!
 Took a while.
 You can get Space Engine at http://spaceengine.org/ !

-To use, make Visual Studio C++ DLL project, add this code, compile, open the visual studio command prompt, go to the Space Engine directory (Should be C:\SpaceEngine\system\) then do `link /edit /dynamicbase:NO SpaceEngine.exe`, then use any injector you would like to inject into Space Engine.
+To use, make Visual Studio C++ DLL project, add this code, compile, open the Visual Studio command prompt go to the Space Engine directory (Should be C:\SpaceEngine\system\) then do `link /edit /dynamicbase:NO SpaceEngine.exe`, then use any injector you would like to inject into Space Engine.
 Windows only.
 (Shouldn't matter though since Space Engine is only on windows anyways)
+Make sure you are using version 0980e!
+0980 will not work.

 I prefer to use `injectAllThings` but you (should be able to) use any you want!